parth-pai/Learners_Space_2023_NLP/README.md

 ## WnCC Learner's Space 2023 - Natural Language Processing.

 In the *final project* of Learner's Space, I built a Language Translation model (from English to Italian) and fine-tuned it for better performance of the model.

-# This is my link to the Google drive folder of pre-trained model : https://drive.google.com/drive/folders/135ksdaONW43-_PxECt9VUlj5AK2ryYQm?usp=sharing
+This is my link to the Google Drive folder of pre-trained model: https://drive.google.com/drive/folders/135ksdaONW43-_PxECt9VUlj5AK2ryYQm?usp=sharing

 ## Dataset:
 I used enimai/MuST-C-it dataset from Huggingface which has both sentences in English and their Translation in Italian.
 It has around 250k rows.
 Hence it was a suitable dataset to train from.